 - All things Strategic Studies, esp. strategic theory and contemporary military strategy

 - The role of ideas and discourse in shaping actions and vice versa

 Tracing Ideational Change and Continuity in Concepts and Labels of War and Warfare in the North-Atlantic Area Since the End of the Cold War

-In its broadest sense, my research is interested in how the Anglo-American strategic community has generated knowledge on war and warfare in the post-Cold War era.
-More specifically, I am looking at fashionable concepts of war and warfare that, although superficial and broad, are widely used among scholars and practitioners – examples include hybrid war/fare, cyber war/fare, information war/fare, asymmetric war/fare, counter-insurgencies, and Revolution in Military Affairs.
-The aim of my thesis is to understand how and why these concepts become (un)fashionable.
+In its broadest sense, her research is interested in how the Anglo-American strategic community has generated knowledge on war and warfare in the post-Cold War era.
+More specifically, She is looking at fashionable concepts of war and warfare that, although superficial and broad, are widely used among scholars and practitioners – examples include hybrid war/fare, cyber war/fare, information war/fare, asymmetric war/fare, counter-insurgencies, and Revolution in Military Affairs.
+The aim of her thesis is to understand how and why these concepts become (un)fashionable.
 Fashionability is not only about the number of people using a concept, but also about the process through which a concept is applied to ever-more case studies and stripped of its meaning, while, at the same time, bestowed with authority that withstands criticism.
-Through comparing different case studies (i.e. concepts), their content and embedded assumptions, and tracing periods of rise to fashionability and decline or marginalization of concepts, I want to understand the causes and mechanisms that generate waves of interest in the field of Strategic Studies.
+Through comparing different case studies (i.e. concepts), their content and embedded assumptions, and tracing periods of rise to fashionability and decline or marginalization of concepts, she wants to understand the causes and mechanisms that generate waves of interest in the field of Strategic Studies.

 - Joe Maiolo (primary)